 I went home feeling disappointed at being greeted in that way.

 Pre-arranged, I knocked on her door, she opened and stepped out.
 We headed down the street together.
-I had errands she wasn’t interested in, said she would meet me in half an hour.
+I had errands she was not interested in, said she would meet me in half an hour.